Anica Bošković

 Anica Bošković (born 1714 in Republic of Ragusa – died 13 August 1804 in Ragusa) was a Ragusan writer.
 She wrote a pastoral song and translated from the Italian language.
 Christian themes permeate her work.
 Hers was one of the first important women's names in Ragusan literature.

+Biography

 Her work, The Dialogue (1758), was the first and sole literary work written by a female author in the literature of Ragusa.